hwborchers/gsoc-r/README.md

 | Cranvastime: Interactive longitudinal and temporal data plots | Xiaoyue Cheng | Di Cook, Heike Hofmann |  |
 | Proposal for Components in TradeAnalytics Toolchain enhancements | Y.Chen | Brian G. Peterson |  |
 | A GUI based package to assist optimization problems in R | yixuan | nashjc |  |

+For more information about these projects see the [Projects 2011](http://www.r-project.org/gsoc/2011/) on the R-Project server.
+Unfortunately, the RWiki page for collecting and discussing ideas is not online anymore.

 ### 2012